The Heritage Presbyterian exists to retrieve the spiritual riches of Southern Presbyterianism.

 But one tradition is often missing from that conversation.

 The Southern Presbyterian Church of the 18th to 20th centuries produced pastors, theologians, preachers, and churchmen whose works were marked by careful exegesis, deep theological conviction, pastoral wisdom, and a serious concern for the life and government of the church.
-Yet many of these men have been pushed into obscurity.
-Their works are difficult to find, rarely discussed, and often left out of modern theological conversation.
+Whether it is 18th and 19th century men like Samuel Davies, Moses Hoge, John Holt Rice, Daniel Baker, John Lafayette Girardeau, Thomas Smyth, Benjamin Morgan Palmer, or more recent Southern Presbyterians such as William Childs Robinson and Morton Smith, it is a sad reality that many of these men have been pushed into almost complete obscurity.
+Until more recently, their works have been difficult to find, rarely discussed, and often left out of modern theological conversation.

 We believe these men still have much to offer the church today.

-The Heritage Presbyterian exists to retrieve the forgotten riches of Southern Presbyterian theology, not for nostalgia or mere historical interest, but for the glory of God, the advancement of Christ’s Kingdom, and the building up of His Church through faithful reflection on Scripture, doctrine, polity, and pastoral wisdom.
+The Heritage Presbyterian exists to retrieve the forgotten spiritual riches of the Southern Presbyterian tradition.
+This is not for nostalgia or mere historical interest, but for the glory of God, the advancement of Christ’s Kingdom, and the building up of His Church through faithful reflection on Scripture, doctrine, polity, and pastoral wisdom.
+This is a practical, not a sentimental endeavor.
+The greatest outcome in theological retrieval should always be more godliness.
+We pray that through reading faithful men of the past, it will cultivate faithful Christians for the future.
+The Heritage Presbyterian will be counted ’successful’ if, by God’s grace, more people grow in their love for Christ and his Church by the material we produce.

 Leadership